treytomes/rlox/README.md

     - I'm expecting this to give me trouble when I get to using a VM to execute the code.
 - Dividing by 0 yields the `NaN` literal, which is definitely not a number.
 - Adding strings together concatenates the strings.
+- Adding a number to a string converts the number to a string before concatenating.

 ## TODO